For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 About the Project

-The Nowak Metro Finance Lab and Ewing Marion Kauffman Foundation have teamed up to help states maximize incoming federal State Small Business Credit Initiative funds (SSBCI), a potential $100 billion opportunity – supported by $10 billion in public funds – over the next decade.
+The Nowak Metro Finance Lab, the Ewing Marion Kauffman Foundationthe Initiative for Inclusive Entrepreneurship (IIE) have teamed up to help states maximize State Small Business Credit Initiative (SSBCI) funds, a potential $100 billion opportunity – supported by $10 billion in public funds – over the next decade.
 The Nowak Lab is working to help states and practitioners use this temporary influx of capital to develop robust and seamless small business ecosystems with a continuum of capital products supporting a continuum of firms and diversity, historically underrepresented entrepreneurs.

-The two-year partnership will hone in on specific states to work alongside decisionmakers and practitioners as they deploy their allocations.
+The Nowak Lab and partners work directly with decision-makers and practitioners, assisting target states in effectively deploying their allocations.
 To meet SSBCI program requirements for both dynamic and inclusive economic growth, state leaders must undertake extensive planning and engagement efforts across local and regional levels if they are to take full advantage of SSBCI dollars and maximally leverage private capital – strengthening and building critical capital delivery systems, reaching underserved entrepreneurs, and unlocking catalytic innovation and investment.

 Project Impact